AdsJumbo/AdsJumbo.com/README.md

 Please always install the latest version of the NuGet package available at https://www.nuget.org/packages/AdsJumbo/
 </br>
 The AdsJumbo SDK is constantly updated and maintained.
+Always install the latest release of SDK which which is maintained.

 # UPDATE NOTES:
 - Added support for WinForm and WPF apps & games